-The Chicopee Savings Bank Endowment for Academic Excellence, the Office of Academic Affairs, and the Honors Program at Springfield Technical Community College are pleased to announce the schedule of events for its Fall 2014 Ovations Series.
+The Chicopee Savings Bank Endowment for Academic Excellence, the Office of Academic Affairs, and the Honors Program at Springfield Technical Community College are pleased to announce the schedule of events for its Spring 2015 Ovations Series.
 This educational and cultural special event series brings to the College locally and nationally acclaimed writers, artists, political figures, and experts in the fields of science and health.
 All events are open to the public free of charge.
 For additional information on this series, please contact Professor Philip O'Donoghue at 413-755-4233.

 All Ovations events will be held in Scibelli Theater, Scibelli Hall.
 All events are free, and open to the general public.

 February 11, Su Meck, Author: At twenty-two, Su Meck was married,

 a mother of two, and living the life she had wanted.
 Then, in a freak